Reading Time: 11 minutes

 3. Perfect Your School’s Lead Scoring System

-One way to better manage your team’s workload is to use lead scoring.
-Available with many CRM and marketing automation platforms, lead scoring allows you to identify high priority prospects so that your team can work on connecting with those most likely to become students at your school.
+Lead scoring is one way to better manage your team’s workload.
+Available with many CRM and marketing automation platforms, lead scoring allows you to identify high-priority prospects so that your team can work on connecting with those most likely to become students at your school.

-If you are already using lead scoring in your admissions process, take the time to review your system and ensure your scoring criteria is an accurate reflection of your lead profiles.
+If you are already using lead scoring in your admissions process, take the time to review your system and ensure your scoring criteria are an accurate reflection of your lead profiles.
 You should also pay attention to how your staff are using the system.
-It might be the case that they don’t pay enough attention to a prospect’s lead score when following up, meaning they are not identifying high priority leads for more persistent contact.
-Alternatively, they may rely on it too much, and only make an effort to connect personally with prospects that have obtained high scores.
+It might be that they don’t pay enough attention to a prospect’s lead score when following up, meaning they are not identifying high-priority leads for more persistent contact.
+Alternatively, they may rely on it too much and only try to connect personally with prospects that have obtained high scores.

-If you don’t have a lead scoring system in place, you can create one relatively easily.
+If you don’t have a lead scoring system, you can create one relatively easily.
 Typically, lead scoring is based on two main factors – fit and interest.
 To score leads based on fit, you assign scores based on their characteristics (age, location, qualifications, etc.) and how well they match your target personas.

 Scoring based on interest, or behavioural lead scoring, involves assigning points to leads based on their engagement with your marketing and admissions efforts.
-Depending on what CRM and marketing automation system you are using, you may be able to assign points to contacts based on their response to contact attempts, attendance of events, and any interactions they have with your school online, such as viewing a web page or clicking a link.
+Depending on your CRM and marketing automation system, you may be able to assign points to contacts based on their response to contact attempts, attendance of events, and any interactions they have with your school online, such as viewing a web page or clicking a link.

-Think about what actions or attributes are most indicative that a lead will become a student at your school in these two categories, and create a framework to assign scores.
+Consider what actions or attributes indicate that a lead will become a student at your school in these two categories, and create a framework to assign scores.

 Example: A lead scoring framework for a business school.
 Here, the admissions team is assigning points based on location, professional and academic credentials, associations, and online engagement.
 This combination will give them a good balance of fit and interest to ensure accurate scores.